 The 13 Best Hikes in Joshua Tree

-We’ve collaborated with some of our other trail-loving travel blogger friends to compile this list of the best Joshua Tree hikes.
-They are listed in order of length and difficulty.
+These hikes are listed in order of length and difficulty.
 So, you can mix a harder hike with an easier one in order to see the most of Joshua Tree’s amazing landscape.

-1. Chollo Cactus Nature Trail
+1. Cholla Cactus Nature Trail

 Distance: .2 miles